 These plans provide for fixed retirement benefits based on the participant's credited years of service, five-year average compensation (the highest average annual cash compensation during any five consecutive years through 2003), and applicable Social Security covered compensation calculated as of December 31, 2003, the effective date of the freezing of the plans.
 Under the current law, the benefits amounts will not be subject to any reduction for Social Security or other offset amounts.

-The following table sets forth the present value of the accumulated benefits for the executive officers under each plan as of September 30, 2014, based upon the assumptions described in footnote (1).
+The amounts reported in the table below represent the present value of the accumulated benefit at September 30, 2014 for the executive officers under each plan, based upon the assumptions described in footnote (1).